Frustrated by the lack of up-to-date information available on the European Parliament elections of 2019, we decided to create ee_stats.

 We are currently working on a text mining software, capable of analysing 2000~ daily news articles from Europe’s 25 biggest newspapers in the 6 most influential EU countries.
 This feature is currently still in beta (see preview here).

 Our seat projection data on the European elections is free to use.
-It has previously been used by CNBC, Frankfurter Allgemeine Zeitung, Die Tageszeitung (taz), n-tv and other public and private organisations.
+It has previously been used by CNBC, Frankfurter Allgemeine Zeitung, El País, France Culture, Euractiv, Die Tageszeitung, Tagesspiegel, n-tv, Hürriyet Daily News and other public and private organisations.

 We are mostly using the programming language R for data collection, cleaning, analysis and visualization (using R Shiny).
 For earlier visualisations we used TableauPublic a free software for creating interactive charts and maps.